Bronya-Rand/DDLCModTemplate2.0/README.md

 13. Achievements Menu!
 Set up achievements in your mod for players to complete your mod in full!
 14. Different Menu Button Colors!
 Have different colored buttons in the menu prompt to your hearts content.
 15. Automatic GUI Coloring!
 Color the GUI in the game to whatever you like without editing the asset files themselves!
-16. Export your mod logo as a ICO file for your executables!
-(Windows Only)
 17. Extras Menu!
 Add additional button options to your game for additional button options!
 17. Terra's in-depth Poem Game guide!
 18. NVL Support thanks to Yagamirai01!